KatrienColson/GNK-Easley-1.17/1.main-course/4.back-end/1.php/6.recap/README.md

 1. Follow the instructions step by step: commit & push at the end of every step.
 1. Create `terminal.php` & `index.php`

+### Objectives:
+Choose which version you want to try:
+- **Fully explained:** These instructions are fully laid out, so you can follow step by step what to do
+- **OG Objectives:** These instructions are more towards a realistic explanation of a project like this, this requires some thinking to be done by you

 **<details><summary>Fully explained instructions</summary>**

 ### Objectives